-11. Community Involvement and Social Responsibility
+10. Community Involvement and Social Responsibility, and Respect for Indigenous Rights

-To broaden the practice of sustainable forestry on all lands through community involvement, socially responsible practices, and through recognition and respect of Indigenous Peoples rights and traditional forest-related knowledge.
+To broaden the practice of sustainable forestry on all lands through community involvement, socially responsible practices, and through recognition and respect of Indigenous Peoples' rights and traditional forest-related knowledge.

-12. Transparency
+11. Transparency

-To broaden the understanding of forest certification to the SFI 2015-2019 Forest Management Standard by documenting certification audits and making the findings publicly available.
+To broaden the understanding of forest certification to the Forest Management Standard by documenting certification audits and making the findings publicly available.

-13. Continual Improvement
+12. Continual Improvement